sage-etcher/Disk-Backup-Restore-Quick-Reference/README.md

 ### Raw Clone using Unix dd

-Unix dd creates a raw 1:1 backup of the partition, including both used and unused sectors in the resulting image.
+Unix [dd(1)] creates a raw 1:1 backup of the partition, including both used and unused sectors in the resulting image.
 Compared to PartClone, this proccess is much slower and produces significantly larger images.